ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/cpanel_ftp_account.md

-# Creating An FTP Account In cPanel
+# How to Create an FTP Account In cPanel

 You might need to create FTP accounts in cPanel, so that you and/or your developers can upload and download content from your website.